crypto101/book/off-the-record-messaging.rst

 Description
 ~~~~~~~~~~~

-OTR messaging is a protocol for securing instant messaging communication
+:term:`OTR messaging` is a protocol for securing instant messaging communication
 between people :cite:`borisov:otr`.
 It intends to be the
 online equivalent of a private, real-life conversation.
 It encrypts
 messages, preventing eavesdroppers from reading them.
 It also